tanggengyan/tanggengyan.github.io/README.md

 ## Statement

 © 2023 Gengyan Tang.
-Ppowered by [Hanlin Cai](https://caihanlin.com/) and [Jekyll](https://jekyllrb.com/), based on the [Minimal Mistakes](https://mademistakes.com/) theme.
+Powered by [Hanlin Cai](https://caihanlin.com/) and [Jekyll](https://jekyllrb.com/), based on the [Minimal Mistakes](https://mademistakes.com/) theme.
 Source code for this website can be found [here](https://github.com/GuangLun2000/GuangLun2000.github.io).